Start/Know

 A possible causal factor of this poor evaluation is superficiality; if we do not go deep enough, we can draw premature and mistaken conclusions and not evaluate the relevance of what we find with quality.

-Superficiality in decisions is risky: have you ever thought about not realizing that someone is the person of your life because you didn't know them more deeply?
-Or decide to jump into some water without knowing the depth?
+Superficiality in decisions is risky: have you ever thought about not realizing that someone is the love of your life because you didn't know them more deeply?
+Or decide to jump into water without knowing its depth?

 (freepik)